canaryGrapher/multipass-control/README.md

 | `name` | yes | The name of the instance you want to execute the command on |
 | `cmd` | yes | The command you want to execute on the instance |

+Keep in mind that all commands are run with respect to `/home/ubuntu` directory.

 ### Purge deleted instances
 This function will remove all deleted instances from your system permanently